 Thirteen Hours to Fall (work-in-progress)

-Thirteen Hours to Fall examines the climate crisis through investigations of contemporary and future ghost forests on the mid-Atlantic coast.
-Ghost forests, large areas of dead and dying trees, are visible manifestations of intruding salt water.
-In this project, I consider how colonial capitalists, the ensuing extraction economy, and rising sea levels have dramatically changed this landscape over the last 400 years.
-This interdisciplinary and intersectional project is informed by environmental history, including the marginalization of indigenous peoples and appropriation of their lands as well as the imprint of slavery and white supremacy in this region.
-Colonial timber industries, plantation farming, and climate change have extensively altered this region.
-Results of this shifting landscape include massive tree deaths, diminished carbon storage and biodiversity, and critical impacts on local communities.
+Thirteen Hours to Fall examines the climate crisis through investigations of contemporary and future ghost forests along the mid-Atlantic coast.
+Ghost forests, vast expanses of dead and dying trees caused by saltwater intrusion, serve as stark visual evidence of rising sea levels and long-term environmental change.
+This project traces how colonial capitalism, extractive timber industries, plantation farming, and the ongoing impacts of climate change have transformed this landscape over the last 400 years.
+Informed by environmental history and intersectional analysis, the work considers the marginalization of Indigenous peoples, the appropriation of their lands, and the enduring imprint of slavery and white supremacy in the region.
+These overlapping forces have resulted in massive tree loss, reduced carbon storage and biodiversity, and profound consequences for local communities.

 *Funded in part by an Artist Grant from the Puffin Foundation